 - “Ask Stacy: Can I Repair My Own Credit?“

 Lastly, don’t expect to see your credit score on your credit report — but don’t sweat this, either.
-You can get your credit score for free.
+There are many ways to get your credit score for free.

 What’s your experience with checking your credit report?
 Share with us below or on our Facebook page.